A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: The quantile variant of the EM algorithm

-The key idea underlying the quantile implementation of the EM algorithm can be easily illustrated by the following example.
-The data in the example were first presented by \cite{Freireich/etc:1963} and have since then been used very frequently for illustration in the reliability engineering and survival analysis literature including \cite{Leemis:1995} and \cite{Cox/Oakes:1984}.
+The key idea underlying the QEM algorithm can be easily illustrated by the following example.
+The data set in the example was first presented by Freireich et al.\cite{Freireich/etc:1963} and has since then been used very frequently for illustration in the reliability engineering and survival analysis literature.\cite{Leemis:1995,Leemis:2009,Cox/Oakes:1984}